phagmaier/Pong-rl/README.md

 # RL WITH PONG AND NN'S

 ## DESCRIPTION
+Attempting to use RL to learn how to play pong against itself.
-Impliment Reinforcment Learning where a simple neural network will act as our reward function estimator
+ My algo/model uses a simple neural network to act as the reward function estimator

 ## File Table